sonos/torch-to-nnef/README.md

 $ poetry add torch_to_nnef
 ```

-or reference this github project.
+or reference this github project via your prefered package manager.

 ## Features